guidemetothemoon/kristhecodingunicorn/content/english/post/ado_sa_error.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "How to fix ServiceAccount error in Azure DevOps Environments for Kubernetes clusters v.1.24 and newer"
+date: "2022-12-28"
-title = "How to fix ServiceAccount error in Azure DevOps Environments for Kubernetes clusters v.1.24 and newer" date = "2022-12-28" description = "In this tech tip we look at how you can fix Azure DevOps Environments error related to missing Service Account Secret that occurs when targeting Kubernetes clusters on version 1.24 or newer." draft = false tags = [
+description: "In this tech tip we look at how you can fix Azure DevOps Environments error related to missing Service Account Secret that occurs when targeting Kubernetes clusters on version 1.24 or newer."
+draft: false
+tags: [
     "techtips",
     "azure-devops",
     "aks",